fishdda/MonTemplateSolution/README.md

-# MonTemplateSolution
+# DVH Prediction (from plan DIVOM to delivered DVH)
-This project aimed to develop a tool for Monaco template generation on different Monaco versions
+This project aimed to develop a tool for actual delivery DVH prediction